 In thinking about the factors that affect supply, remember what motivates firms: profits, which are the difference between revenues and costs.
-Goods and services are produced using combinations of labor, materials, and machinery, or what we call inputs or factors of production.
+Goods and services are produced using combinations of labor, materials, and machinery, or what we call inputs (also called factors of production).
 If a firm faces lower costs of production, while the prices for the good or service the firm produces remain unchanged, a firm’s profits go up.
-When a firm’s profits increase, it is more motivated to produce output, since the more it produces the more profit it will earn.
+When a firm’s profits increase, it’s more motivated to produce output (goods or services), since the more it produces the more profit it will earn.
 So, when costs of production fall, a firm will tend to supply a larger quantity at any given price for its output.
 This can be shown by the supply curve shifting to the right.

 Conversely, if a firm faces higher costs of production, then it will earn lower profits at any given selling price for its products.
 As a result, a higher cost of production typically causes a firm to supply a smaller quantity at any given price.
 In this case, the supply curve shifts to the left.

-Consider the supply for cars, shown by curve S0 in Figure 6.
+Consider the supply for cars, shown by curve S0 in Figure 1, below.
 Point J indicates that if the price is $20,000, the quantity supplied will be 18 million cars.
 If the price rises to $22,000 per car, ceteris paribus, the quantity supplied will rise to 20 million cars, as point K on the S0 curve shows.
-The same information can be shown in table form, as in the table below.
+The same information can be shown in table form, as in Table 1.

 |Price||Decrease to S1||Original Quantity Supplied S0||Increase to S2|